Alejogb1/job-board/blog-data/why-cant-i-access-a-specific-spa-page-by-typing-the-route-directly-in-rails.md

 id: "why-cant-i-access-a-specific-spa-page-by-typing-the-route-directly-in-rails"
 ---

-Okay, let's tackle this.
-It's a common frustration when working with single-page applications (SPAs) integrated within a Rails backend, and I’ve definitely encountered it more than a few times in my career.
+,  It's a common frustration when working with single-page applications (SPAs) integrated within a Rails backend, and I’ve definitely encountered it more than a few times in my career.
 The issue isn’t usually with the SPA itself, but with how Rails handles routing and client-side navigation.
 Let's break down why you can't directly access a specific SPA route by typing it into the address bar, and how to resolve it.

 Fundamentally, the challenge arises from a difference in how Rails and SPAs manage navigation.
 Rails, being a server-side framework, uses its router to map incoming requests (e.g., `/users/123`, `/products/details`) to specific controller actions.
 These actions then render a full HTML page which is sent back to the browser.
 A traditional Rails application is designed this way from the ground up.